FSLY Investors Have Opportunity to Lead Fastly, Inc. Securities Fraud Lawsuit

-LOS ANGELES, June 10, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Fastly, Inc. ("Fastly" or the "Company") (NYSE: FSLY).
+LOS ANGELES, June 12, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Fastly, Inc. ("Fastly" or the "Company") (NYSE: FSLY).

 Class Period: February 15, 2024 – May 1, 2024